Lisbon: Air travel

 Humberto Delgado Airport is located within the city limits.

 It is the headquarters and hub for TAP Portugal as well as a hub for EasyJet, Azores Airlines, Ryanair, EuroAtlantic Airways, White Airways, and Hi Fly.
-Having served 35.1 million passengers in 2024, it is by far the busiest airport in Portugal, the third busiest in the Iberian Peninsula and the 12th busiest in Europe.
+Having served 36.1 million passengers in 2025, it is by far the busiest airport in Portugal, the third busiest in the Iberian Peninsula and the 13th busiest in Europe.

-A second airport has been proposed and the project was initially put on hold because of the Portuguese and European economic crisis, and also because of the long discussion on whether a new airport is needed.
+A second airport has been proposed and the project was initially put on hold because of the Portuguese and European economic crisis, and also because of the long discussion on whether a new airport was needed.
 In 2023 there were still 9 possible sites who are thought to be able to host the future New Lisbon airport.
 Finally, in 2024, the new government announced that the new international airport would be located in Alcochete, just across the Tagus from Lisbon.

 Cascais Municipal Aerodrome, 20 km west of the city centre in Cascais and hub for Sevenair, offers commercial domestic flights to Bragança, Portimão, Viseu and Vila Real.
 This location is where many of the country's aviation schools are concentrated.